 All visas go hand in hand with your passport; you can think of your passport as your “visa holder.”

 There are 2 over-arching categories of visas that apply to any country:

 - Non-immigrant visas (meaning you do not become a citizen of that country)

 - Immigrant visas (you do become a citizen of that country)

 The 4 Types of Travel Visa

-However, these two overall categories can be best discussed as four main sub-types of visa:
+However, these 2 overall categories can be best discussed as 4 main sub-types of visa:

-These four sub-types apply to every country in the world, though the requirements (or lack thereof) can vary widely, especially depending on which country you’re coming from.
+These 4 sub-types apply to every country in the world, though the requirements (or lack thereof) can vary widely, especially depending on which country you’re coming from.

-Remember: Your travel may require pre-planning and approval from another government, so before you go booking any crazy trips, and after you’ve gotten your first passport (or gotten your old one renewed), you need to review the visa information for your destination!
+Remember: Your travel may require pre-planning and approval from another government, so before you go booking any crazy trips and after you’ve gotten your first passport (or get your old one renewed), you need to review the visa information for your destination!